kevinqrt/dcb/dcb_backend/README.md

 ## Setup local environment
 1. Setup python virtual environment:
-    - Go to the root directory of the project and run: `python -m venv venv`
+    - Go to the root directory of the project and run: `python3.11.5 -m venv venv`
     - Open a terminal inside the venv and install requirements.txt run: `pip install -r requirements.txt`
 1. Set .env variables
     - copy the file `.env.example` and rename it to `.env`